OllieJones/sqlite-object-cache/README.md

 ### On my server the APCu shared memory cache is too small.
 How can I make it bigger?

 On most operating systems the size of the APCu cache is, as installed, 32MiB.
-If you need to increase this size you can a line to your `php.ini` file mentioning the [apc.shm_size](https://www.php.net/manual/en/apcu.configuration.php#ini.apcu.shm-size) configuration option.
+If you need to increase this size you can add a line to your `php.ini` file mentioning the [apc.shm_size](https://www.php.net/manual/en/apcu.configuration.php#ini.apcu.shm-size) configuration option.
 For example, the line `apc.shm_size = 64M` sets the size to 64MiB.
 Please consult your operating system or hosting provider documetation for information on how to do this.

 Notice that sometimes multiple WordPress installations that run on the same server share the same APCu cache, so provide enough space for them all.
 And keep in mind that this plugin only uses APCu to accelerate its operations, so the consequences of setting its size too small are not great.